Gothic architecture: Name

-Even though he openly expressed his distaste for the Gothic style, Wren did not blame the Saracens for the apparent lack of ingenuity.
-Quite the opposite: he praised the Saracens for their 'superior' vaulting techniques and their widespread use of the pointed arch.
-Wren claimed the inventors of the Gothic had seen the Saracen architecture during the Crusades, also called the Religious war or Holy War, organised by the Kingdom of France in the year 1095:
+Even though he openly expressed his distaste for the Gothic style, Wren did not blame the Saracens for any apparent lack of ingenuity.
+Quite the opposite: he praised the Saracens for their "superior" vaulting techniques and their widespread use of the pointed arch.
+Wren claimed the inventors of the Gothic had seen the Saracen architecture during the Crusades, also called the religious war or "Holy War", originated in the Kingdom of France in the year 1095:

-There are several chronological issues that arise with this statement, which is one of the reasons why Wren's theory is rejected by many.
-The earliest examples of the pointed arch in Europe date from before the Holy War in the year 1095; this is widely regarded as proof that the Gothic style could not have possibly been derived from Saracen architecture.
-Several authors have taken a stance against this allegation, claiming that the Gothic style had most likely filtered into Europe in other ways, for example through Spain or Sicily.
-The Spanish architecture from the Moors could have influenced the emergence Gothic style long before the Crusades took place.
+Several chronological issues arise from this statement, which is one of the reasons why Wren's theory is rejected by many.
+The earliest examples of the pointed arch in Europe date from before the First Crusade of 1096–1099; this is widely regarded as proof that the Gothic style could not have possibly been derived from Saracen architecture.
+Several authors have nevertheless claimed that the Gothic style had most likely filtered into Europe in other ways, for example through Spain or Sicily.
+Spanish architecture influenced by the Moors could have favoured the emergence of the Gothic style long before the Crusades took place.
 This could have happened gradually through merchants, travelers and pilgrims.

-According to a 19th-century correspondent in the London journal Notes and Queries, Gothic was a derisive misnomer; the pointed arcs and architecture of the later Middle Ages was quite different from the rounded arches prevalent in late antiquity and the period of the Ostrogothic Kingdom in Italy:There can be no doubt that the term 'Gothic' as applied to pointed styles of ecclesiastical architecture was used at first contemptuously, and in derision, by those who were ambitious to imitate and revive the Grecian orders of architecture, after the revival of classical literature.
+According to a 19th-century correspondent in the London journal Notes and Queries, "Gothic" was a derisive misnomer; the pointed arcs and architecture of the later Middle Ages differed radically from the rounded arches prevalent in late antiquity and in the period of the Ostrogothic Kingdom (493–553) in Italy:

+There can be no doubt that the term 'Gothic' as applied to pointed styles of ecclesiastical architecture was used at first contemptuously, and in derision, by those who were ambitious to imitate and revive the Grecian orders of architecture, after the revival of classical literature.
 But, without citing many authorities, such as Christopher Wren, and others, who lent their aid in depreciating the old mediaeval style, which they termed Gothic, as synonymous with every thing that was barbarous and rude, it may be sufficient to refer to the celebrated Treatise of Sir Henry Wotton, entitled The Elements of Architecture, ... printed in London so early as 1624. ...
 But it was a strange misapplication of the term to use it for the pointed style, in contradistinction to the circular, formerly called Saxon, now Norman, Romanesque, &c.
 These latter styles, like Lombardic, Italian, and the Byzantine, of course belong more to the Gothic period than the light and elegant structures of the pointed order which succeeded them.